mohibullahkamal/video-store/README.md

 #### 1. Callbacks (Async Pattern):
 Callback is a function that we will call when the result of an Asynchronous operation is ready.

-`Callback Hell` -> to resolve this issue we replace all anonymous functions into named functions... this way we can flatten the coding structure...
+`Callback Hell` -> to resolve this issue we replace all anonymous functions into "Named functions"... this way we can flatten the coding structure...

 But there is a better way of dealing with asynchronous code... that's where `Promises` come in place...

 #### 2. Promises:
-Holds the eventual result of an asynchronous operation.
+Extremely powerful when dealing with Asynchronous code.
+Holds the eventual result of an Asynchronous operation.
 So basically when an async operation completes it could either result in a value or an error.
 A 'Promise' basically promises you that it will return the result of asynchronous operation.

 #### 3. Async/await:
 Introduced with ES6/7.
 Simplifies callback and promises features...